linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 4 Advanced Financial Analysis and Valuation/Week 4 Valuing Young and High‐Growth Companies.md

 - Channel stuffing and aggressive revenue recognition led to an increase in days of receivables from 80 in June 2000 to 119 days in June 2001
 	   - To avoid investor concerns,  Symbol cosmetically moved accounts receivable to notes  receivable by turning some of the A/R into (longer‐term) promissory loans
 - Customers returned shipments
-	   - To cover up the build‐up in inventory,  Symbol created an "inventory reduction plan" that  recorded fictitious accounting entries to reduce inventory,  left product [[Assets|returns]] on docks without recording as inventory,  and sold inventory to third party but agreed to repurchase it
+	   - To cover up the build‐up in inventory,  Symbol created an "inventory reduction plan" that  recorded fictitious accounting entries to reduce inventory,  left product [returns](../../../Financial%20Markets/Financial%20Asset%20Pricing%20Theory%20Overview/Chapter%203%20-%20%20Assets,%20Portfolios,%20and%20Arbitrage/Assets.md) on docks without recording as inventory,  and sold inventory to third party but agreed to repurchase it

 ## LYFT S‐1 FILING FOR IPO